-I almost always do a quick message (via Skype or email or however we’re communicating) the day of to ask if my guest is still good to go.
+I almost always do a quick message (via chat or email or however we’re communicating) the day of to ask if my guest is still good to go.
 I’ll usually do another message an hour or less beforehand.
 (I’ll ask, “T-minus one hour until we talk.
 Everything still OK?”.)

 Aim the camera so your guest can see as many students as possible.
 Try to get students on camera as much as possible.

 Call as close to the appointed time as possible.
 Avoid being early or late.
 If you’re going to be late, keep your guest in the loop.

 While the call is going on, enjoy it with your students!
 Don’t stress too much about having “the perfect call.”
 Learn right along with your students.